howerj/forth-cpu/readme.md

 # To Do

-* Interrupts are currently buggy.
-This should be fixed, but it is quite difficult to track down, interrupts work fine in the C simulation, and have not really been tested much in the VHDL simulation.
-Interrupts seem to work partially, but then cause something to be corrupted.
 * There is a bug with the VT100 component, the color attributes are not correctly placed in the right location, but in the previous one.
 * The [embed][] project, which was derived from the simulator and Forth for this